wp-plugins/backwpup/readme.txt

 == Changelog ==
+= Version 3.0.7 =
+* Improved: All job requests will done over wp-cron.php now
+* Improved: Ajax calls if blog in maintenance mode
+* Improved: Getting of DB_CHARSET
+* Improved: FTP file deletion
+* Improved: Dropbox authentication (If restrict to job settings page not work you can open the settings page manually again to authenticate)
+* Fixed: No maintenance mode, if a maintenance mode already active
+* Fixed: Archive file deletion
+* Updated: AWS SDK to Version 2.2.1 (PHP 5.3.3+)

 = Version 3.0.6 =
 * Fixed: Massages on empty DB prefix
 * Fixed: Bug in cron calculation